camaraproject/Commonalities/documentation/API-design-guidelines-remainder.md

 For e.g., device-roaming-subscriptions:org.camaraproject.device-roaming-subscriptions.v0.roaming-on:create

-To correctly define the scopes, when creating them, the following recommendations should be taken:
-- **Appropriate granularity**.
-Scopes should be granular enough to match the types of resources and permissions you want to grant.
-- **Use a common nomenclature for all resources**.
-Scopes must be descriptive names and that there is no conflict between the different resources.
-- **Use the kebab-case nomenclature** to define API names, resources, and scope permissions.
-- **Use ":" a separator** between API name, protected resources, event-types and grant-levels for consistency.

 See section [11.6 Security Definition](#116-security-definition) for detailed guidelines on how to define scopes and other security-related properties in an OpenAPI file.